maruthiprasad06/fabzero/readme.md

 We had a brief description on Fablabs by Mr.Francisco After that we had lunch break
-We had tour to the Fablabs situated at First Floor
+We had tour to the Fablabs situated at First Floor brief explaination about the equipments were given by Mentor-
-The equipments briefed were -
 - Vinyl Cutter
 - Laser cutter
 - Carbon filter